 Genes

-Often, receding hairlines are already predetermined.
+Often, receding hairlines have a basis in our family history.
 Hair loss is literally in our genes.
 If this is the case, we speak of hereditary hair loss or androgenetic alopecia.

 The Hormones

-Premature hair loss is often due to our hormones.
+Premature hair fall is often due to our hormones.
 Especially in hormonal abnormalities, the hormonal balance quickly acts up and causes hair loss.

 Women are particularly affected by hormonal hair loss.
-Whether during pregnancy, breastfeeding, before or during menstruation or in the menopause – if hormones are at their worst, so is hair growth.
+Whether during pregnancy, breastfeeding, before or during menstruation or in the menopause – hormonal changes often take a toll on hair health.

 Generally, however, most women are only affected later in life – most frequently during the menopause.